Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 • Renting a property

-Credit Freeze, on the other hand, can impact the customer’s ability to qualify for a loan or credit card.
+Credit Freeze, on the other hand, can impact the customer's ability to qualify for a loan or credit card.
 To qualify for a loan or credit card, the customer needs to thaw or temporarily lift the credit freeze before submitting the loan or credit card application.
+Your credit scores don't change when your credit is frozen.
+A lender might need to verify your credit before approval.
+Utilities can still check your existing accounts for service setup.
+Getting a new apartment may require you to lift your freeze temporarily.

 How Long Does A Credit Freeze Last?